Assessment Tool First Aid Burn Degrees Recovery Prevention Blog Consultation

 SEEK medical attention if needed

-For burns larger than your palm, on face/hands/feet/joints, chemical/electrical burns, or any burn with white/charred appearance.
-Call 911 for extensive burns.
+For burns larger than your palm, on face/hands/feet/joints, chemical/electrical burns, or white/charred appearance.

 Understanding Burn Degrees